cambridge-cares/TheWorldAvatar/Deploy/stacks/Chile/README.md

 ## Useful actions and links

-PRESS CONTROL + SHIFT + I  to open the developer tools and check for errors.
+Press Ctrl + Shift + I  to open the developer tools and check for errors.

 If capital letters are causing trouble in postgis, then use '''''' symbol